 Visa vs Discover Acceptance Rate

 Basically any merchant in the U.S. or world who accepts credit cards will accept a Visa credit card.
-The Chase Freedom is a Visa Signature product but it does have a 3% foreign transaction fee.
+The Chase Freedom Flex is a Mastercard product but it does have a 3% foreign transaction fee.

 Discover credit cards have a longstanding reputation for offering some of the best purchase rewards.
 However, not as many merchants accept Discover as they do Visa or Mastercard.
 The Discover it doesn’t have a foreign transaction fee but not every country has merchants that accept Discover.
 When traveling abroad, merchants that accept Diners Club also accept Discover credit cards, including the Discover it.